PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 .. figure:: images/jedi.png

 The figure above shows the architecture of JEDI.
-The details of the master process, agents, their functions, and important internal objects are explained in the following sections.
+The details of the master process, agents, their functions, and essential internal objects are explained in the following sections.

 .. contents::